Washington Harrison Donaldson: Biography

-Convinced of John Wise's theory that there was a constant current blowing from west to east at a height of 3 mi via which a balloon could cross the ocean, Donaldson was ready to take the venture and announced his intention of making the attempt.
+Convinced of John Wise's theory that there was a constant current blowing from west to east at a height of 3 mi via which a balloon could cross the ocean, Donaldson announced his intention of making the attempt.
 Wise offered to join him, and they set out together to raise the necessary funds.
 They went to New York City and opened a subscription.
 Meanwhile, the proprietors of the Daily Graphic offered to furnish the funds required for the construction of a very large cotton twill balloon and outfit together with the gas required.
 This proposition was accepted.

 After the balloon's construction was complete, Donaldson and Wise began to have disputes regarding its reliability.
 Donaldson's inexperience placed him in a secondary position throughout the entire transaction, but when the time came, Wise withdrew, leaving Donaldson to ascend by himself.
-The dimensions of the balloon were enormous enough to be beyond the capabilities of Donaldson's management at that time.
+The balloon's dimensions were enormous enough to exceed the capabilities of Donaldson's management at that time.
 Three unsuccessful attempts were made at inflation, with the balloon bursting each time, until Samuel Archer King was sent for and the work was subsequently accomplished.

-Donaldson made the ascension from the Capitoline baseball grounds in Brooklyn, New York, on 7 October 1873 with two companions, Ford and Lunt.
-A lifeboat filled with provisions and sand was hung beneath the balloon.
-It served both as car and as a means of escape in case the balloon fell into the ocean, though they never reached the sea.
+Donaldson ascended from the Capitoline baseball grounds in Brooklyn, New York, on 7 October 1873 with two companions, Ford and Lunt.
+A lifeboat filled with provisions and sand was hung beneath the balloon, and served as a car and a means of escape in case the balloon fell into the ocean, although they never reached the sea.
 They kept inland sufficiently to clear the water until it became apparent that Donaldson was as incapable of managing a balloon in the air as he had been of doing so on the ground.
-Control was completely lost within a hundred miles of the journey, the balloon dashed about amongst trees and fences, and it came close to the ground.
+Control was completely lost within a hundred miles of the journey; the balloon dashed into trees and fences and came close to the ground.
 Donaldson instructed his passengers to jump; Ford jumped with him, but Lunt was too late.
-A thousand-pound drag rope trailed and prevented the balloon from rising to any considerable height after the two men had left the car, and Lunt, panic-stricken at being left behind, threw himself bodily into the first tree that the boat came in contact with near Canaan, Connecticut, and fell through to the ground without being able to stop himself.
+A thousand-pound drag rope trailed and prevented the balloon from rising to any considerable height after the two men left the car, and Lunt, panic-stricken at being left behind, threw himself bodily into the first tree the boat came in contact with near Canaan, Connecticut, and fell through to the ground.
 He died six months later.